 Related: Check out Nature Christmas Cards to Make with Kids

-Here’s How to Make the Nature Cards and Envelopes:
+Here’s How to Make the Pressed Flower Cards and Envelopes:

 First we played around with different designs on the envelope.
 We tried both symmetrical placement and free-form deigns.
 Some of the leaves we pretty delicate.
 If you lose a little leaf, you can always put it back in place when you glue them to the envelope.
 If you are working with really young children, then test out the pieces of nature first to see if you think they can handle them with enough care.